-Once you've determined that your company does, in fact, need a digital agency, the next step is to outline what exactly it is that they will be working towards.
+Once you've determined that your company does need a digital agency, the next step is to outline what exactly it is that they will be working towards.
 Outlining key (strategic and business focussed) goals will help you find the right agency to work with.
-These goals should incorporate the roles your in-house team might play, and help the appointed agency to understand your objectives.
+These goals should incorporate the roles your in-house team might play and help the appointed agency to understand your objectives.

 3. Know your budget

 Both you and the prospective agencies will need to understand the budget your business has for your digital marketing efforts.
 For this reason, you'll want to know upfront how much money you have in the kitty for agency assistance.